hicommonwealth/edgeware-contracts-tutorials/5/adding-functionality.md

         return winning_index
     }
 ```
-Notice that this function returns an `Option<usize>` not `usize` as its possible that there is no proposal in the ballot and users might try to invoke this function in which case we will return `None`.
-Now this function could be used to easily find the name of the winning proposal!
+Notice that this function returns `Option<usize>`, not `usize` since its possible that there are no proposals in the ballot.
+This function can be used to easily to find the name of winning proposal.

+#### **Delegation:**
+In our voter struct, there is a `delegate` field defined as `Option<AccountId>` to allow voters to delegate their vote to someone else.
+This can be achieved using the following function:
 ```rust
     #[ink(message)]
     pub fn delegate(&mut self, to: AccountId)  {